sensundi/lesson-two/slides/CLASS.md

 What is a Database?

-A Collection of data (usually with some structure).
+A Collection of data (usually with some structure)

-Database Management System (DBMS) is a program that manages access to and storage of a database.
+A Database Management System (DBMS) is a program that manages access to and storage of a database

 ---